Grabstertv/Blueprint-Quick-Setup/README.md

 - Run the script like any other python script.
 Open command terminal and drag the script into the terminal then press enter.
 - Follow the on-screen instructions.
 - badabing badaboom

+### Disclaimer
+Some of the code was written by ChatGPT, modified by myself.
+Feel free to make changes to it and create a pull request to improve the automation!